sindresorhus/wallpaper/readme.md

 ## Related

 - [wallpaper-cli](https://github.com/sindresorhus/wallpaper-cli) - CLI for this module
-- [osx-wallpaper](https://github.com/sindresorhus/osx-wallpaper) - OS X binary used in this module
+- [macos-wallpaper](https://github.com/sindresorhus/macos-wallpaper) - macOS binary used in this module
 - [win-wallpaper](https://github.com/sindresorhus/win-wallpaper) - Windows binary used in this module